r0masaN/pretty_view/README.md

 # collections_io_streams
-Simple C++ library that complements 'std' by adding custom overloading for 'operator<<' n 'std::ostream' for standard collections ('vector', 'map', etc.) and more.
+Simple C++ library that complements 'std' by adding custom overloading for 'operator<<' in 'std::ostream' for standard collections ('vector', 'map', etc.) and more.

 ###
 ```c++